 You won’t become a carbon copy of your favorite speaker (because you’re a different person), but you can become your best — and that’s true greatness.

-Is individual speaker coaching like therapy?
+Is individual public speaking coaching like therapy?

 No; but if memories of your childhood stuttering, lousy high school experience, or humiliating first boss are limiting your potential in the present, they probably will come up at some point.